Collaborate with a Schwab Social Entrepreneurship Fellow!

 Alison will work with the Schwab Foundation to connect you with the Schwab Fellow’s you are interested in.
 We cannot guarantee that the Schwab Fellow will choose to collaborate with you, but the Foundation strongly encourages their Schwab Fellows to collaborate with students and is excited to work with MIT students in this way.

-- If the Schwab Fellow’s organization then accepts you as a collaborator, apply to the appropriate PSC program for support.
+- If the Schwab Fellow’s organization then accepts you as a collaborator, apply to the appropriate PKG Center program for support.

 MIT students who develop projects around these ideas may apply for support from the Public Service Center’s Fellowships, Internships, or Grants programs.
 Please check the program descriptions and deadlines and talk to program staff to determine which is most appropriate for your needs and project.